-2. Using the sealed cell which contains an "unknown" concentration of l-glucose, measure the angular rotation of the plane of polarization as a function of path length and estimate your uncertainties.
+4. Using the sealed cell which contains an "unknown" concentration of l-glucose, measure the angular rotation of the plane of polarization as a function of path length and estimate your uncertainties.
 Do this for each of the three different paths through the cell.
-Plot this data on linear graph paper to determine the relationship between rotation and path-length for this sample.
+Plot this data with Kgraph to determine the relationship between rotation and path-length for this sample.

-Question 6: Can a straight line pass through the three data points and the origin?)
+Question 6: Can a straight line pass through the three data points and the origin?
+Answer using your graph, fit, and uncertainties.

-3. Using the data from Parts 1 and 2, and the method explained in the theory section, determine the concentration of the sample in the sealed cell and its uncertainty.
+5. Using the data from Parts 1 and 2, and the method explained in the theory section, determine the concentration of the sample in the sealed cell and its uncertainty.
 The sealed cells are numbered; record the number for your write-up.